wadephillips/software2/README.md

 ## Other Notes

+There are several icons used through out the application.
+However, these were inserted from a font installed on the local development computer.
+They may not work on computers where the font is not installed.
+Tooltips are provided on all buttons where icons were used to provide another way to find out what a button does.

 The **Acme Calendar** has four main sections; Login, Calendars, Customers, and Reports.
 Each has its own button at the top of the application window.